sekaieth/sekaieth/README.md

 ## My Skillset:
-I've had a long career in Network Engineering and actively working in my spare time to become a developer!
+I've had a long career in Network Engineering (12 years and counting) and actively working in my spare time to become a developer!
 <br>
 - Solidity
 - Typescript/Javascript